BuildBoy12-SL/Scp457/README.md

 | show_debug | Boolean | False | Whether debug messages should show. |

 ## Attack
-Configs for the corrosion of Scp035 instances.
+Configs for the main attack of Scp457, which overrides the default Scp0492 swing attack.

 | Config        | Type | Default | Description
 | :-------------: | :---------: | :---------: | :------ |